ArchipelagoMW/Archipelago.MultiClient.Net/README.md

 DataStorage support is included in the library.
 You may save values on the archipelago server in order to share them across other player's sessions or to simply keep track of values outside of your game's state.

-The DataStorage provides an interface based on keys and thier scope. by assinging a value to a key, that value is stored on the server, and by reading from a key a value is retrieved from the server.
+The DataStorage provides an interface based on keys and their scope.
+By assigning a value to a key, that value is stored on the server and by reading from a key a value is retrieved from the server.
-The DataStorage also provides methods to retrieve the value of key asynchronously.
+The DataStorage also provides methods to retrieve the value of a key asynchronously.
-If your intrested in keeping track of when a value of a certian key is changed you can use the `OnValueChanged` handler to register a callback for when the value gets updated.
+If you're interested in keeping track of when a value of a certain key is changed you can use the `OnValueChanged` handler to register a callback for when the value gets updated.
 An `Initialize` Method is provided to set the initial value of a key without overriding any existing value.
 Complex objects need to be stored in the form of a `JObject`, therefor you must wrap them into a `JObject.FromObject()`